JpDeSilva17/cse15l-lab-reports/lab-report-5.md

 # Part 2: Reflection

 My personal favorite topic that we learned about in the second portion of the class was the section on ```Vim```.
 I am relatively new to coding and I didn't know there was any text editor other than VS code.
 I was really excited to be able to access a text editor directly from the terminal on my computer that could handle all sorts of different files.
 I began to work on my CSE 12 Programming Assignments on ```Vim``` to get more experience with it and I really enjoyed it.
-I even switched my personal journal from a Google doc to ```Vim``` because of how much I enjoyed it.
+I even switched my personal journal from a Google doc to text files on ```Vim``` because of how much I enjoyed experimenting with it.
 Inherently, using ```Vim``` provided me with a lot of practice using the command line and have since improved my type speed and my knowledge of the commands that help me get around the command line faster.